What is a Runbook?

 In the IT world, runbooks and playbooks are often confused with one another.
 However, they are actually quite different.
 A playbook deals with the overarching responses to larger issues and events, and can include multiple runbooks and team members as part of the complete workflow.

-Going back to our previous analogy, if a runbook is a recipe or cookbook, then the playbook would be the guidebook for hosting a given social event—let’s say, a wedding.
-The cookbook is needed to effectively cook the meals, but the food is just one aspect of the entire event.
+Going back to our previous analogy, if a runbook is a recipe, then the playbook would be the guidebook for hosting a given social event.
+The recipe is needed to effectively cook the meals, but the food is just one aspect of the entire event.

 The playbook accounts for the big picture while the runbooks help outline smaller individual tasks.